easegress-io/easegress/doc/ROADMAP.md

 # 2021 Easegress Roadmap
-This is what we hope to accomplish in 2021.
+The list in this roadmap is scheduled to be completed in 2021.

 ## Goal
 * To be an extensible cloud-native traffic-specific platform.